delmic/odemis/doc/develop/extending.rst

 Adding a feature to the Graphical User Interface
 ================================================

+There are two ways to extend the Graphical User Interface (GUI).
+The first and easiest way is to develop a 'plugin'.
+See the chapter _`Graphical User Interface Plugins` for a detailed description.
+At start-up, Odemis GUI will load all the plugins available on the computer.
+The main drawbacks is that for very advanced or integrated functionality, it might be harder to develop and debug the code than modifying directly the GUI code.
+Plugins are also not distributed in standard, so it's not the right way to improve the default Odemis.

+The second way to extend the GUI, is to modify the original code in ``src/odemis/gui``.
-Note that it's not recommended to modify the GUI before you are already quite familiar with Odemis' code.
+Note that it is recommended to be quite familiar with Odemis' code and concepts before tackling such a task.
 In particular, there is no API for extending the interface, and therefore you'll most likely need to modify the code in many different files.
+Also, as the GUI relies on the wxPython and cairo libraries to display widgets, it is also recommended to have a basic knowledge of these libraries.

 To edit the interface, you should use XRCed.
 Launch it by typing this (from ``~/development/odemis``)::